First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Experimental results

+Results from this preliminary 2D simulation are shown in \cref{fig:2d-rho}.
+Mass density contours are shown in \cref{fig:2d-rho}(a)-\ref{fig:2d-rho}(c) in grayscale at several points leading up to stagnation, and ion temperature contours are also shown as colored lines: $\rm blue=1$~keV, $\rm green=2$~keV, and $\rm red=3$~keV.
+It is immediately clear that both the incoming unablated material and the central gas region are very oblate as a result of the polar laser drive configuration.
+The 2D simulation results were processed to estimate the neutron production rate as a function of time, and the total neutron production rate was integrated in time for all cells.
 Bang time for this simulation occurs at $4.55\,\rm ns$, which is close to the SPIDER result and consistent with the GRH estimate (see~\cref{tab:exp}).
-The simulated DT neutron yield is $7.274\cdot10^{14}$, roughly 28\% of the predicted 1D neutron yield, but only a factor of $\sim1.8\times$ higher than the experimentally measured value.
+The simulated DT neutron yield is $8.456\cdot10^{14}$, roughly 26\% of the predicted 1D neutron yield, but only a factor of $\sim2.1\times$ higher than the experimentally measured value.
 It is expected that the simulated yield will be further reduced when azimuthal asymmetries from the dropped quads and engineering defects, such as the capsule fill tube, are also incorporated into the simulation.
 These values are summarized in \cref{tab:2d_res}.

-Legendre analysis of the central ion temperature contours at $4.5\,\rm ns$ finds significant levels of $P_2$ and $P_4$ asymmetry that are consistent with the experimentally observed values.
-The $3\,\rm keV$ contour has $P_0=179.23\,\mu\rm m$, $P_2/P_0=-56.89\%$, and $P_4/P_0=42.12\%$, while the $5\,\rm keV$ contour has $P_0=115.72\,\mu\rm m$, $P_2/P_0=-59.38\%$, and $P_4/P_0=22.54\%$.
-These values are also reported in \cref{tab:2d_res}.
-Recall that the experimentally measured values, taken from analysis of the neutron production region rather than an ion temperature contour, were $P_0=211.95\ \mu$m, $P_2/P_0=-48.50\%$ and $P_4/P_0=17.41\%$.
-Our preliminary \texttt{xRAGE} calculation is thus qualitatively consistent with these results, despite the missing elements noted previously.
-We expect that this agreement will be improved as our modeling fidelity increases.
+The total neutron production rate integrated in time for all cells was used as the source in computing line-integrated neutron emission data for pinholes placed at the pole and equator of the capsule, enabling more direct comparison to the experimentally reported neutron images.
+Synthetic neutron pinhole images are shown in \cref{fig:2d-rho}(d) and \ref{fig:2d-rho}(e) for a polar and equatorial view, respectively.
+The dashed black contours highlight 17\% of the maximum value in each image.
+For the polar view, the 17\% contour has a radius of $142.0\,\rm \mu m$, which is only about half of the reported $m=0$ radius of $299.14\pm2.13\,\rm \mu m$.
+Legendre analysis of the 17\% contour in the equatorial view reveals that $P_0=120.7\,\rm \mu m$, $P_2/P_0=-66.5\%$, and $P_4/P_0=37.4\%$.
+These values are also summarized in \cref{tab:2d_res}.
+Recall that the experimentally measured values were $P_0=211.95\ \mu$m, $P_2/P_0=-48.50\%$ and $P_4/P_0=17.41\%$.